How Wound Care Works in Prison, Without Doctors or Running Water

 Top image via Montgomery County, Maryland.
 Middle image via Kansas Department of Health and Environment.
 Bottom image via pxhere/Creative Commons 0.0

-• Jonathan covers harm reduction and re-entry.
+• Jonathan is a Filter tobacco harm reduction fellow.
 He’s incarcerated at Washington Corrections Center, where he’s a Teacher’s Assistant for re-entry workshops and trains peer educators in HIV and hepatitis C harm reduction.
-His Washington State Department of Corrections job is crafting quilts out of recycled materials to donate to nonprofits for fundraising.
-His writing has been published by the Appeal, Truthout, Jewish Currents and the Seattle Journal for Social Justice.
-His ID number in WDOC is #716850, and until WDOC corrects a 28-year-old paperwork error his name in Securus is “Jonathon.”
+His writing has been published by the AppealTruthoutJewish Currents and the Seattle Journal of Social Justice.
+His Washington State Department of Corrections ID is #716850, and due to a 29-year-old paperwork error his name in Securus is “Jonathon.”
+He also writes with Kastalia Medrano.

 • Show Comments